vercre/vc/docs/src/introduction/motivation.md

 Rust's small binary footprint and efficient memory usage make it well-suited for deployment on small, low-spec devices for a truly distributed infrastructure.
 And while we have yet to optimize for either, we are confident Rust will be up to the task.

 Also, without the need for garbage collection, Rust libraries are eminently well-suited for use by other programming languages via foreign-function interfaces.
-Non-Rust applications can integrate Vercre without the memory safety risks inherent with other systems programming languages.
+Non-Rust applications can integrate Credibil VC without the memory safety risks inherent with other systems programming languages.